Haunted House Cake

 - Clear cellophane

-- Bake loaf cake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake loaf cake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For the roof, cut remaining half of chocolate cake in half diagonally.
 Position the two halves together so they form a triangular shape on top of house.
 Cut each cookie in half widthwise and set aside.